 In the age of technology, buyers frequently purchase IT equipment, such as iPads, Chromebooks and flash drives, which typically have hefty price tags—leading many government agencies to rethink their SAT.
 As a matter of fact, rising small purchase thresholds are a nationwide trend among public purchasing offices; this is partly due to recent legislation such as the 2018 National Defense Authorization Act (NDAA).

 Why are requests for quote (RFQs) a better option?

-Requests for quote (RFQs) have been rapidly gaining traction among state, local, and education (SLED) agencies in recent years as the best choice for full and open competition.
+Requests for quote (RFQs) have gained traction among state, local, and education (SLED) agencies in recent years as the best choice for full and open competition.
 Informal quotes allow buyers to receive competitive pricing on products or services without extensive, time-consuming paperwork and other inefficient procurement methods.
 RFQs have revolutionized how buyers approach procurement, leading to dramatic savings in budget allocation through a streamlined, cohesive, and centralized purchasing process with a much simpler audit trail.

 By increasing your small purchase threshold, you empower your procurement team to receive quotes from a broader pool of vendors competing for your business.
 Over 800 government agencies use GovQuote to instantly get matched with companies that sell the products and/or services they request, making it simple for buyers to fulfill RFQs with ease.